marcom04/django-url-shortener/README.md

   * customization of the expiration date (or no expiration date),
   * list of active shortened URLs created with related statistics,
   * e-mail notification when a shortened URL expires.

+A Celery task, periodically scheduled, looks for expired mappings between short and long URLs and deletes them.

 It includes also a ***very*** basic ReactJS frontend, that can be used only to request a shortened URL anonymously.